hackergrrl/web-udp/README.md

 ## What?

-- a low level browser api granting access to UDP sockets
+- a low level browser api granting access to UDP sockets for the purpose of peer-to-peer communications with low overhead

 ## Why?